xavier268/autocluster/README.md

 * Project is structured in 2 packages :
     * *distance* is only taking care of the computation of distance between single elements.
 This package does all the file distance processing, text extraction, etc ...
 A *distance* must simply follow a basic interface, accepting two int ids, and returning a float64.
     * *cluster* does the actual grouping and processing, when passed a *distance*.
 It defines how a *linkage distance* is used to measure *distance* between *clusters*.
 * not much optimization was done beyond the obvious for performance.
-Clarity was prefered of perfomance.
+Clarity was prefered over perfomance.
 There might be room to improve here also, but I did not feel the need ...

 See detailled documentation on https://pkg.go.dev/